imadelh/ML-Gaussian-Process/README.md

 ![data](results/mcmc/kernel_priors.png)

-Before observing training data, we have no prior knowledge on the relationship between y and x.
+Before observing the training data, we have no prior knowledge of the relationship between y and x.

 ### Define the GP

-To define GP regression module, we need a kernel and priors over the hyperparameters.
+To define the GP regression object, we need a kernel and priors over the hyperparameters.
 (The hyperparameters can be given as floats if we want to use SVI for a point estimate)

 ```python